Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Fluctuating Hydrodynamics for Curved Fluid Interfaces

 \subsection{Formulating Fluctuating Hydrodynamics on Surfaces using Vector Potentials $\Phi$}

 The hydrodynamic responses both in the inertial fluctuating hydrodynamics of equation~\ref{equ:fluct_hydro_fluid} and in the overdamped regime of equation~\ref{equ_steady_hydro} require computation of the operator $\mathcal{L}_f$ of equation~\ref{equ:Lf_operator}.
-Since the hydrodynamic fields are incompressible, we can use the Hodge decomposition of the fluid velocity $\mb{v}^{\flat} = \mb{d}\tilde{\Phi} + \bs{\delta} \Psi + h$ where $\Delta_H = \mb{d} \bs{\delta} + \mb{d} \bs{\delta}$ is the Hodge Laplacian and $h$ is harmonic in the sense $\Delta_H h = 0$.
-Using this in the case of spherical geometry with velocity tangential to the surface, we can express any incompressible flow as $\mb{v}^{\flat} = -\star\mb{d}\Phi$~\cite{AtzbergerSoftMatter2016}.
-This allows us to reformulate the inertial hydrodynamics of equation~\ref{equ:fluct_hydro_fluid} in terms of $\Phi$ as
+Since the hydrodynamic fields are incompressible, we can use the Hodge decomposition of the fluid velocity $\mb{v}^{\flat} = \mb{d}\tilde{\Phi} + \bs{\delta} \Psi + h$.
+The $\tilde{\Phi}$ and $\Psi$ are vector potentials and $h$ is a harmonic function related to the topology of the manifold~\cite{Marsden1994,Abraham1988}.
+The $\Delta_H = \mb{d} \bs{\delta} + \bs{\delta} \mb{d} $ is the Hodge Laplacian and the $h$ is harmonic in the sense $\Delta_H h = 0$.
+For the case of spherical geometry with tangential velocity fields, we can express incompressible flows as $\mb{v}^{\flat} = -\star\mb{d}\Phi$,~\cite{AtzbergerSoftMatter2016}.
+This uses that incompressibility requires $\bs{\delta} \mb{v}^{\flat} = 0$ and from the spherical geometry $h = 0$.
+This simplifies the action of the Hodge Laplacian and the representations.
+This allows for reformulating the inertial hydrodynamics of equation~\ref{equ:fluct_hydro_fluid} in terms of $\Phi$ as